fire1ce/3os.org/docs/infrastructure/proxmox/windows-vm-configuration.md

 ## Windows Installation

 The Windows installation process is the same as any other Windows OS installation.
-The only caviat is that you need to install the drivers for the Storage devices and Network devices.
+The only caveat is that you need to install the drivers for the Storage devices and Network devices.

 ### Choose Custom: Install Windows only (advanced)